fabiojmendes/blog.juzam.pro/content/posts/2025-09-05/zaprag/index.md

 After running this once, the built index is persisted and can be opened later for querying without reprocessing the input files.

-To run the script you can use this command:
+To run the script, use:

 ```shell
 uv run ingest.py